lanceydancey/image-forensic-tool/README.md

 localhost:8000
 ```
 - There you will see the map displayed with the pins marking the geolcation of the photos in chronological order

+## Testing
+Testing has been done to ensure that:
+- File paths are being read correctly
+- The supported image types function properly within the program
+- Metadata is gathered from images and properly stored into objects
+- The program can successfully read objects from a json file and recreate Image objects

+## Future Improvements
+- An interface that allows the user to select more than one folder to be analyzed
+- A better interface in general, be it command line or otherwise
+- Have the map automatically center on the first image in `output.json`
+- Perhaps the final iteration is a webapp or mobile app that people can point at files on their phone/computer and generate maps?